galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > The quantification depends on both the reference genome (the FASTA file) and its associated annotations (the GTF file).
 It is extremely important to use an annotation file that corresponds to the same version of the reference genome you used for the mapping (e.g. `dm6` here), as the chromosomal coordinates of genes are usually different amongst different reference genome versions.
 {: .comment}

-Here we will focus on the genes as we would like to identify the onesgenes that are differentially expressed because of the Pasilla gene knockdown.
+Here we will focus on the genes as we would like to identify the ones that are differentially expressed because of the Pasilla gene knockdown.

 # Counting the number of reads per annotated gene